NLP: For Living a More Heroic life!

 in the way you'd always dreamed about?

-I'd like to take some time today to discuss NLP in the context of living a more heroic life.
+I'd like to take some time today to discuss NLP in the context of living a more heroic life, and beginning to embark on your own hero's journey.
 Maybe it will offer you some insightful ideas as to how to create your own wake-up call and get moving in a useful direction!

 Let's start by exploring these questions: